EltonZhong/TheRollingStones/source/_posts/code/kotlin/KotlinJsGrammer.md

         process[a];
    }
 ```
-When you call hello() function, you can not call hello with a integer, but after  being compiled to js, you can do this, like below:
+When you call hello() function, you can not call hello with an integer, but after  being compiled to js, you can do this, like below:
 ```js
    function hello(a) {
         process[a];